 Naoshima’s most unique and coveted accommodation option is Benesse House.

-Naoshima’s Museums, Galleries & Installations
+Naoshima’s Museums, Galleries, and Installations

 Below are some of Naoshima’s many highlights.